Childbirth: First stage

 The first stage of labour is divided into latent and active phases, where the latent phase is sometimes included in the definition of labour, and sometimes not.

 The latent phase is generally defined as beginning at the point at which the woman perceives regular uterine contractions.
 In contrast, Braxton Hicks contractions, which are contractions that may start around 26 weeks gestation and are sometimes called "false labour", are infrequent, irregular, and involve only mild cramping.
 Braxton Hicks contractions are the uterine muscles preparing to deliver the infant.

 Cervical effacement, which is the thinning and stretching of the cervix, and cervical dilation occur during the closing weeks of pregnancy.
 Effacement is usually complete or near-complete and dilation is about 5 cm by the end of the latent phase.
 The degree of cervical effacement and dilation may be felt during a vaginal examination.

 The active phase of labour has geographically differing definitions.
-The World Health Organization describes the active first stage as "a period of time characterized by regular painful uterine contractions, a substantial degree of cervical effacement and more rapid cervical dilatation from 5 cm until full dilatation for first and subsequent labours.
-In the US, the definition of active labour was changed from 3 to 4 cm, to 5 cm of cervical dilation for multiparous women, mothers who had given birth previously, and at 6 cm for nulliparous women, those who had not given birth before.
+The World Health Organization describes the active first stage as "a period of time characterised by regular painful uterine contractions, a substantial degree of cervical effacement and more rapid cervical dilatation from 5 cm until full dilatation for first and subsequent labours".
+In the US, the definition of active labour was changed from 3 to 4 cm, to 5 cm of cervical dilation for mothers who had given birth previously, and at 6 cm for those who had not given birth before.
 This was done in an effort to increase the rates of vaginal delivery.

 Health care providers may assess the mother's progress in labour by performing a cervical exam to evaluate the cervical dilation, effacement, and station.
 These factors form the Bishop score.
 The Bishop score can also be used as a means to predict the success of an induction of labour.

 During effacement, the cervix becomes incorporated into the lower segment of the uterus.
 During a contraction, uterine muscles contract causing shortening of the upper segment and drawing upwards of the lower segment, in a gradual expulsive motion.
 The presenting fetal part then is permitted to descend.
 Full dilation is reached when the cervix has widened enough to allow passage of the baby's head, around 10 cm dilation for a term baby.

 A standard duration of the latent first stage has not been established and can vary widely from one woman to another.
-However, the duration of active first stage (from 5 cm until full cervical dilatation) usually does not extend beyond 12 hours in the first labour("primiparae"), and usually does not extend beyond 10 hours in subsequent labours ("multiparae").
+However, the duration of active first stage (from 5 cm until full cervical dilatation) usually does not extend beyond 12 hours in the labour of first-time mothers, and usually does not extend beyond 10 hours in subsequent pregnancies.

-Dystocia of labour, also called "dysfunctional labour" or "failure to progress", is difficult labour or abnormally slow progress of labour, involving progressive cervical dilatation or lack of descent of the fetus.
-Friedman's Curve, developed in 1955, was for many years used to determine labour dystocia.
-However, more recent medical research suggests that the Friedman curve may not be currently applicable.